Chiyou

+Chiyou (蚩尤) is a mythological being that appears in Chinese mythology.
+He was a tribal leader of the Nine Li tribe (九黎) in ancient China.
+He is best known as a king who lost against the future Yellow Emperor during the Three Sovereigns and Five Emperors era in Chinese mythology.
+According to the Song dynasty history book Lushi, Chiyou's surname was Jiang (姜), and he was a descendant of the Flame Emperor.

+Chiyou is often associated with chaos and war, earning him the status of a demon god in later mythological interpretations, especially in northern China.
+In some Daoist traditions, he is considered a demon or evil god representing war and violence.
+His image has also been used as a protective figure, especially by soldiers, who see him as a war deity capable of offering protection in battle.
+Conversely, for some Hmong people, Chiyou or Txiv Yawg was a sagacious mythical king.
+He has a particularly complex and controversial ancestry, as he may fall under Dongyi Miao or even Man, depending on the source and view.

 According to legend, Chiyou had a bronze head with a distinct metal forehead.
-He had 4 eyes and 6 arms, wielding terrible sharp weapons in every hand, similar to a description of fangxiangshi.
+He had four eyes and six arms, wielding terrible sharp weapons in every hand, similar to a description of fangxiangshi.
 In some sources, Chiyou had certain features associated with various mythological bovines: his head was that of a bull with two horns, although the body was human, and his hindquarters were those of a bear.
 He is said to have been unbelievably fierce, and to have had 81 brothers and many followers.
 Historical sources often described him as 'bold leader', as well as 'brave'.
 Some sources have asserted that the figure 81 should rather be associated with 81 clans in his kingdom.
 Chiyou knows the constellations and the ancients spells for calling upon the weather.
 For example, he called upon a fog to surround Huangdi and his soldiers during the Battle of Zhuolu.

 Tribe

 Chiyou is regarded as a leader of the Nine Li tribe (九黎, RPA Cuaj Li Ntuj) by nearly all sources.
 However, his exact ethnic affiliations are quite complex, with multiple sources reporting him as belonging to various tribes, in addition to a number of diverse peoples supposed to have directly descended from him.

 Some sources from later dynasties, such as the Guoyu book, considered Chiyou's Li tribe to be related to the ancient San miao tribe (三苗).
 In the ancient Zhuolu Town is a statue of Chiyou commemorating him as the original ancestor of the Miao people.
 The place is regarded as the birthplace of the San miao / Miao people, the Hmong being a subgroup of the Miao.
 In various sources, the "nine Li" tribe is called the "Jiuli" kingdom, Jiuli meaning "nine Li".
 Modern Han Chinese scholar Weng Dujian considers Jiuli and San Miao to be Man southerners.
 Chiyou has also been counted as part of the Dongyi.